 Jacob Leinenkugel Brewing Co. - Chippewa Falls

 Five generations of Leinenkugels have brewed beer at the seventh oldest brewery in the United States that today features seven year-round and four seasonal brews.
-The 143-year old brewery is also home to Leinie Lodge, a rustic visitor’s center and gathering place for fans of Leinenkugel's fine, handcrafted beers.
+Built in 1867, this brewery is also home to Leinie Lodge, a rustic visitor’s center and gathering place for fans of Leinenkugel's fine, handcrafted beers.

 MillerCoors’ Milwaukee Brewery Tour - Milwaukee

-The mother ship of seven large brewing operations run by the country’s second largest brewer, home to more than 150 years of brewing history.
+The mothership of seven large brewing operations run by the country’s second largest brewer, home to more than 150 years of brewing history.
 The free, one-hour indoor/outdoor guided tour seamlessly blends the rich history of MillerCoors with the modern age technology of today’s brewing process.
-Tours are free with three Miller samples included.
+Tours are free with Miller samples included.